hubertkolcz/ws-stream-limit-poc/readme.md

 - Scale-out on AWS Cloud
 - Monitoring API with API Gateway and CloudWatch metrics
 - Load tests with Apache jMeter

+##### Scaling Strategy:
+- To make the API more usable, it should be stand together with client which will handle HTTP/s requests.
+Therefore, it could be easily deployed to an online service, such as Heroku.
+Alternatively, it could be directly developed with the use of AWS API Gataway's like service.
+Moreover, it would allow to use 'socket.io' library and its Namespaces, so making easier to generate dynamic API endpoints.

+- For load balancing, there could be used ELB Approach, such as described here: https://dzone.com/articles/load-balancing-of-websocket-connections#:~:text=The%20server%20can%20handle%2065%2C536,network%20interfaces%20to%20a%20server.

+- API Rate Limiting should also be implemented, such as in examples with the use of Bottleneck library: https://nordicapis.com/everything-you-need-to-know-about-api-rate-limiting/
+Another approach includes using Tyk library.

+- For streaming itself, it could be used xdStreaming approach.